 Most people who call you will hang up if the phone doesn’t get answered after five or six rings.
-The patient customers will wait as long as they need to, but if you answer after the 20th ring, you can be sure that they won’t be in a good mood on the other side of that telephone conversation.
+The patient customers will wait as long as they need to, but if you answer after the 20th ring, you can be sure that they won’t be in a good mood.

 If it takes you forever to answer the phone, the customer’s first impression is that you’re either lazy, have no manners, or that you simply don’t care.
 And that’s a huge no-no when it comes to phone etiquette.
-They might also think that you are understaffed or disorganized.
+They might also think that your business is understaffed or disorganized.

 It should not take you more than three or four rings to answer the phone.
 It’s a fast-paced world, and people simply don’t want to wait for any type of service these days —especially not on the telephone.

-A common question that comes up is what you’re supposed to do if you are dealing with a customer live and the phone begins to ring.
-The proper etiquette is to ask the customer politely if they would mind if you took a second to answer the phone.
+A common phone etiquette question is what to do if you are dealing with a customer live and the phone begins to ring.
+In this case, it is recommended to ask the customer politely if they would mind if you took a second to answer the phone.
 Most will appreciate the fact that you asked first, and tell you that it’s fine.
-In such a case, they’ll be willing to wait to speak to someone most of the time.

 If your staff really is too busy to answer the phone, make sure that your voicemail options enable the user to get to the menu easily and get transferred to a live person as soon as possible.
 There should always be someone who has a desk job in your company who is able to field calls when no one else can.